-Catawba Two Kings Casino Resort Plans $120 Million Thoroughbred Racetrack
+Catawba Two Kings Casino NOT Planning Thoroughbred Racetrack

 Posted on: February 4, 2026, 12:24h.

-The Catawba Nation’s permanent Two Kings Casino Resort hasn’t yet opened, but the tribe is already looking to the future with subsequent expansion developments.
+The Catawba Nation’s permanent Two Kings Casino Resort hasn’t yet opened, but comments on social media suggested that the tribe was already looking to the future.

 Catawba Nation Two Kings Casino horse racetrack

 A rendering of the forthcoming Catawba Nation Two Kings Casino Resort in Kings Mountain, NC.
-The North Carolina tribal casino resort destination will include a thoroughbred horse racetrack in the coming years.
+The North Carolina tribal casino resort destination was wrongly rumored to be mulling a thoroughbred horse racetrack in the coming years.
 (Image: Catawba Nation)

 The first phase of the permanent Two Kings Casino Resort, described as an “introductory” casino, includes an 80K-square-foot facility with 1,350 slot machines, 22 live dealer table games, and sports betting kiosks.
 A restaurant and bar, a rewards desk, and 800 surface parking lots are included.
 The initial casino will replace modular trailers that have housed the temporary Two Kings Casino, which has operated since July 2021.

 Before 2028, the federally recognized tribe plans to complete the entirety of the resort destination in North Carolina’s Kings Mountain.
-The property is located about 35 miles west of Charlotte off Exit 5 of Interstate 85.
+The property is located about 35 miles west of Charlotte off Interstate 85 at Exit 5.

 The completed resort will feature a sprawling casino with 4,300 slots, 100 tables, a sportsbook, and a 24-story, 385-key hotel.
 Eleven restaurants and bars and an underground parking garage with 2,700 spaces are also planned.